Speakers

 Target group: High school classes and school community

-Duration: Depending on interests: 40, 60 or 80 minutes
+Duration: Depending on your interests: 40, 60 or 80 minutes

 A little light burns – experiments with candles

-Duration: Depending on interests: 40, 60 or 70 minutes
+Duration: Depending on your interests: 40, 60 or 70 minutes

-Target group: students of all ages and school community
+Target group: Students of all ages and school community

 Electrically conductive polymers - history and current applications